trustmaster/trustmaster.github.io.src/content/post/fbp_case.md

 Recently I have watched a lot of software engineers and software architects struggle in the wild.
 Trying to design good software, write good code, and make it evolve over time without turning into a Big Bowl of Spaghetti.
 And despite having ultimate methodologies like [DDD, Clean Architecture and others](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/), we still struggle a lot with software design and its consequences.
 [This talk](https://www.youtube.com/watch?v=GAFZcYlO5S0) by Simon Brown provides a good example of that.

-Somewhere in a parallel universe of [Flow-based programming](https://en.wikipedia.org/wiki/Flow-based_programming) there are people who have a solution to the problem of software design evolution, but struggle making their ideas applicable and wide-spread among other engineers and companies.
+Somewhere in a parallel universe of [Flow-based programming](https://en.wikipedia.org/wiki/Flow-based_programming) there are people who know how to make software design over time together with code, but struggle making their ideas applicable and wide-spread among other engineers and companies.

 Being aware of both, here is what I have to say.